 The Counseling Program has a chapter of Chi Sigma Iota - the International Academic and Professional Honor Society for counseling - which students are eligible to join after completing at least nine units of graduate courses with a minimum of a 3.5 GPA.
-The School Counseling and Clinical Mental Health Counseling specializations are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 School districts, community colleges and universities, career centers, community agencies, government and business organizations and private and public clinical settings in San Diego, all over the country and around the world, employ graduates of the Counseling Program.
 In addition, many of our graduates have gone on to doctoral programs in counseling psychology, counselor education, educational leadership, educational psychology and related fields.
-Students who complete our 60 unit MA program are eligible for state licensing as Licensed Professional Counselors (LPC) in all 50 states.